leap71/leap71.github.io/coding-for-engineers/15-computational-geometry-part3.md

 msh.nAddTriangle(anV[7], anV[4], nMidVertex);
 ```

-So, you see that, while we started with a simple cube, by subdividing the faces, we can actually end up doing some interesting things.
+So, you see that, while we started with a simple cube, by subdividing the faces, we can actually end up creating some interesting things.

 But first, let's step back a bit, and stop coding everything in this bare-bones way.
 Let's go back to classes and object oriented programming to move to the next level.